Account

 english | No | The optional English name of the account |

-The API always returns both fields.
-When english was not provided at creation time, it comes back as null.
+english was not provided at creation time, it comes back as null.

 In list and dropdown responses, name is returned as a single localised string (not the full object) — the server picks the language based on the Accept-Language header of the request.